Own your Alpha

 As a general observation, humans often don't get things right first time.
 Experience can get you close, but it's still unlikely you will get it perfect.
 And this is why the Alpha phase is amazing for designers.

 Be bold.
 Iterate wildly.
-Then, sit in front of the panel and tell them with no doubts that you've designed the best solution.
+Then, sit in front of the panel and tell them with no doubts how you know that you've designed the best solution.